 Most religious colleges and universities tend to be medium in size (3,000-7,000), and their defining characteristic is that they are affiliated with a religious organization.
-Jesuit colleges and universities represent one kind of religiously affiliated school (i.e. Loyola Marymount, Marquette University.)
+Jesuit colleges and universities represent one kind of religiously affiliated school (ex Loyola Marymount; Marquette University).
+Others, including such popular options as the University of Notre Dame, University of San Diego, DePaul University, Providence College and Villanova University, are Catholic schools, but have different associations with other sects of the Catholic Church.
 Other schools like Baylor, Belmont, and Point Loma Nazarene are considered Christian Independent Colleges.
-Religious colleges can be found in rural, suburban and urban locations with differing majors, religious philosophies, and selectivity.
+Religious colleges can be found in rural, suburban and urban locations.
+Many of the colleges and universities of all faiths take great pride in the fact that they emphasize teaching and learning all religious beliefs.